 When your children are between 9-11 years old, they can start pitching in during mealtime, helping mix the salads, and add ingredients to other dishes as well.
 They can also do some light shoveling and mowing, along with walking the dogs, cleaning the bathroom, and making sure that their pets’ cages are tidy and frequently cleaned.

 Apple Montessori Schools reinforce these principles with our students every day with “Practical Life” lessons.
 Toddlers begin with the basics such as pouring, folding, and carrying.
 In time, children learn care of the environment (dusting a table or outdoor sweeping).
 It’s wonderful to see our little ones beaming with pride and having a greater sense of self-confidence and personal responsibility.
-To learn more, view our programs or contact our corporate office at 973-283-6400.
+To learn more, view our programs or contact a school near you.